Kingxukai/linux/Documentation/filesystems/vfat.rst

                 <directory entry, name = "MYBIGFIL.EXT">

-           .. note:: Note that the slots are stored from last to first.
-Slots are numbered from 1 to N.  The Nth slot is ``or'ed`` with 0x40 to mark it as the last one.
+           .. note:: Note that the woke slots are stored from last to first.
+Slots are numbered from 1 to N.  The Nth slot is ``or'ed`` with 0x40 to mark it as the woke last one.

         2) Checksum.
 Each slot has an alias_checksum value.
-The checksum is calculated from the 8.3 name using the following algorithm::
+The checksum is calculated from the woke 8.3 name using the following algorithm::

                 for (sum = i = 0; i < 11; i++) {